-- Correspondance and independent study courses MAY be used to meet the core-course requirements if they meet NCAA stipulations. - Courses taken in eigth grade CANNOT be used to satisfy the core curriculum requirements regardless of he course content or level. - When a student takes a course Pass/Fail, the "pass" grade is weighted as a "D" for Initial Eligibility. - NCAA evaluates a transcript using a 4.0 grade scale (A=4, B=3, C=2, D=1, F=0).
-All coursework is evaluated on a 4.0 scale no extra points are given for an honors class. - National date ACT or SAT scores are REQUIRED for initial eligibiliy. - Computer Science is NOT an approved core course for NCAA. - Student must APPLY to NCAA Clearinghouse after six semesters of high school coursework (end of Junior year) have completed and sent an official transcript to determine initial eligibility www.ncaaclearinghouse.net.
+- Correspondence and independent study courses MAY be used to meet the core-course requirements if they meet NCAA stipulations. - Courses taken in eighth grade CANNOT be used to satisfy the core curriculum requirements regardless of the course content or level. - When a student takes a course Pass/Fail, the "pass" grade is weighted as a "D" for Initial Eligibility. - NCAA evaluates a transcript using a 4.0 grade scale (A=4, B=3, C=2, D=1, F=0).
+All coursework is evaluated on a 4.0 scale - no extra points are given for an honors or AP class. - National date ACT or SAT scores are REQUIRED for initial eligibility. - Computer Science is NOT an approved core course for NCAA. - Student must APPLY to NCAA Clearinghouse after completing six semesters of high school coursework (end of Junior year); send an official transcript to determine initial eligibility.
+See www.ncaaclearinghouse.net for details.